pmazumda/pmazumda.github.io/_posts/2022-11-30-Deploy-Rancher-Cluster-Using-Terraform.md

   --key=tls.key
   ```

 The command to install Rancher requires a domain name that forwards traffic to Rancher.
 If you are using the Helm CLI to set up a proof-of-concept, you can use a fake domain name when passing the hostname option.
 An example of a fake domain name would be <IP_OF_LINUX_NODE>.sslip.io, which would expose Rancher on an IP where it is running.
-Production installs would require a real domain name.
+Production installations are recommended to use a real domain name.

 ```bash
 helm install rancher rancher-<CHART_REPO>/rancher \